 Obesity, Simonetti says, has long been seen as a choice.
 “Just go home, diet and exercise,” patients are told, but that won’t solve it, she says.
 “Each patient has unique needs and circumstances.”

 Medication is key to addressing underlying physiological issues that make it so hard to lose weight, along with behavioral health approaches to addressing psychological issues related to obesity.

 The Comprehensive Weight Management Program, she says, seeks to bring innovative approaches to obesity medicine.
-These include helping patients at different stages of their weight loss journey through low-impact exercise classes, group medical visits, mindfulness-based stress-reduction courses, behavioral health referrals and helping patients find cheaper, healthier food options and cooking classes.
+These include helping truckers or simply patients at different stages of their weight loss journey through low-impact exercise classes, group medical visits, mindfulness-based stress-reduction courses, behavioral health referrals, and helping patients find cheaper, healthier food options and cooking classes.